-Reason: This condition is to ensure that the development meets the requirements of Policy CP1 of the Core Strategy (adopted October 2011) and Policy DM4 of the Development Management Policies LDD (adopted July 2013) and to ensure that the development makes as full a contribution to sustainable development as possible.
+Reason: To ensure construction of a satisfactory development and to promote sustainable development in accordance with Policies CP1 and CP10 of the Core Strategy (adopted October 2011) and Policy DM10 of the Development Management Policies LDD (adopted July 2013).

-C9 Prior to the first occupation of dwellings hereby permitted, a soft landscaping scheme specifying the restoration of the land in and around the existing dwelling (to be demolished), all replacements trees, shrubs, hedging and boundary treatments (including species, girth and initial planting height) within the plots, has been submitted to and approved in writing by the Local Planning Authority.
+Prior to the first occupation of dwellings hereby permitted, a soft landscaping scheme specifying the restoration of the land in and around the existing dwelling (to be demolished), all replacements trees, shrubs, hedging and boundary treatments (including species, girth and initial planting height) within the plots, has been submitted to and approved in writing by the Local Planning Authority.
 The agreed landscaping scheme shall be undertaken in accordance with the approved details.